• Destination Information

 Many parts of coastal Croatia are worth visiting, but we would recommend the following:

-• Split to Dubrovnik (or vice versa) is a classic, if it’s your first time in the country and you wish to visit South Croatia.
-It’s a one week boat trip, allowing you to see several islands and seaside resorts, such as Hvar (famous for its vibrant nightlife), Brač, Trogir, Stari Grad, Makarska, Korčula, Vis and the Pakleni Islands.
-Vis is a real gem that was not accessible to tourists until the late-90s due to the presence of a naval base.
-From Vis you can sail to the small island of Biševo, where you can admire the stunning Blue Cave.
+• Split to Dubrovnik (or vice versa) is a classic if it’s your first time in the country, and you wish to visit South Croatia.
+It’s a one-week boat trip, allowing you to see several islands and seaside resorts.
+You can stop at Hvar (famous for its vibrant nightlife), Brač, Trogir, Stari Grad, Makarska, Korčula, Vis and the Pakleni Islands.
+From Vis, you can sail to the small island of Biševo, where you can admire the stunning Blue Cave.

 • The region of Istria on the north of the country is an up-and-coming boating destination.
-Most popular destinations for a sailing trip in Istria include Rovinj, Pula, the Brijuni islands and Porec.
-Many renters also sail to the Kvarner region (Rab, Krk, Cres, Opatija), Rijeka or nearby boating destinations in Italy, eg Venice or Trieste.
-Historically, Istria is located in the crossroads of Italy and the Balkans, resulting in an idiosyncratic cultural mix that makes the region a unique place to explore on a motorboat.
+The most popular destinations for a sailing trip in Istria include Rovinj, Pula, the Brijuni islands and Porec.
+Many renters also sail to the Kvarner region (Rab, Krk, Cres, Opatija), Rijeka or nearby boating destinations in Italy, e.g. Venice or Trieste.
+Historically, Istria is located at the crossroads between Italy and the Balkans.
+The result is a cultural mix that makes the region a unique place to explore on a motorboat.

-• Zadar, Biograd Na Moru and Sibenik in central Dalmatia are equally beautiful and ideal for a weekend trip (distance between them: 46 nautical miles).
-In Zadar you will admire the picturesque Old Town, as well as the Roman and Venetian ruins.
-If you have a bit more time you can also sail to the Kornati National Park, famous for its rich marine life.
+• Zadar, Biograd Na Moru and Sibenik in central Dalmatia are equally beautiful.
+With 46 nm between them, they’re ideal for a weekend trip.
+In Zadar, you will admire the picturesque Old Town, as well as the Roman and Venetian ruins.
+If you have more time, you can sail to the Kornati National Park, famous for its rich marine life.

 yacht charter in Dubrovnik